OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-tsview/tsview.md

 ### Time Series Product File - Symbol Tables ###

 Symbol tables contain color and other properties to be used when visualizing data values in multiple ranges.
 For example, the time series property `SymbolTablePath` is used with raster graphs to specify the colors to use for the raster graph.
 The following is an example of a symbol table file.

 ```
 # Symbol table for air temperature raster graph with high temperature being bad.
-# TODO smalers 2021-08-29 need to find official NWS color scale or other values.
 valueMin,  valueMax, color,   opacity, fillColor, fillOpacity, comment
 -Infinity, <0,       #0000ff, 1.0,     #0000ff,   1.0,         blue
 >=0,       <32,      #00ffff, 1.0,     #00ffff,   1.0,         cyan